 FSA-2293 and PLP Checklist, developed by the National Office for each specific lender, may be used to document the lender file reviews.
 All questions on each FSA-2293 and PLP Checklist do not require completion for each file reviewed, as long as reviews are sufficient to document that lenders are meeting the underwriting, origination, and servicing requirements of their Lender's Agreement and this handbook.
-In addition to the lender's loan file, a copy of the loan account ledger should be obtained and reviewed.
-Additional information may be requested and reviewed by FSA, if necessary, based on deficiencies noted in the file, in loss claim reviews, or as suggested by other parties.
+In addition to the lender's

+--loan file, a copy of the loan account ledger should be obtained and reviewed, and lender's risk-based pricing practices, if applicable.
+Additional information may be requested and-- reviewed by FSA, if necessary, based on deficiencies noted in the file, in loss claim reviews, or as suggested by other parties.
 SED shall determine how the file review requirement will be met in their State.